Arrow BOOK

 • Allergic reaction to medication or contrast dye

-• Infection or bleeding, rare
+• Infection or bleeding, which are rare

 • Very rarely irritation of nearby structures